 Diamond Beach Nusa Penida – Bali Itinerary

-Safe to say the Bukit Peninsula Bali is one of my favourite places to hang out and I highly recommend spending the last couple of days of your 2 Week Bali Itinerary in Uluwatu.
+I think it is safe to say the Bukit Peninsula is one of my favourite places to hang out in Bali and I highly recommend spending the last couple of days of your 2 Week Bali Itinerary in Uluwatu.

 Find All ∼ Hostels/Homestays/Resorts in Uluwatu